emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 |:--:|
 | *Figure 1: Supply chain* |

+## Historical Data

+We provide descriptive statistics on order, lead time, and on hand inventory data from last 200 days.

 ### Orders and Lead Time

 Figure 2 illustrates historical orders (200 days) for